pranavsuriya-sr/stocklyn/README.md

 ## Todo List

-- Fix the cart in the navbar
+- add , delete , update qunatity , fix the home page where the item shows out of stock even though the quantity is > 0
-- Customize the cart items logic to scale up
+- Ape the payment gateway for now , then complete role based access.

 ## Features